For the most up to date information please click here

 A. Definitions and Interpretation

-In these Booking Conditions the following words and phrases shall have the following meanings: Booking Application Form” means The Leap’s Booking Application Form, to be completed by you; “Consent Form” means the form issued to the Volunteer by The Leap, through which the Volunteer (and if necessary the Volunteer’s parent or guardian) shall confirm their consent to and acceptance of a Placement subject to the Booking Conditions, the Placement/Program Guidelines and the Consent Form;
+In these Booking Conditions the following words and phrases shall have the following meanings: Booking Application Form” means The Leap’s Booking Application and Personal Details Forms, to be completed by you; “Consent Form” means the form issued to the Volunteer by The Leap, through which the Volunteer (and if necessary the Volunteer’s parent or guardian) shall confirm their consent to and acceptance of a Placement subject to the Booking Conditions, the Placement/Program Guidelines and the Consent Form;

 “Placement/Program Guidelines” means the advice, instructions and guidelines in respect of the Volunteer’s chosen Placement issued by The Leap to the Volunteer on The Leap’s receipt of the Volunteer’s satisfactorily completed Booking Application Form;